 Communication and teamwork are key to healthy relationships and a strong academic program.
 This handbook was created to give you a ready reference of information about our school.
 Please read and use this reference throughout the school year.
 Parents/guardians are their child's first teachers and are the school's partners in the important job of educating our diverse community.
-The school has an open door policy, therefore, please come and visit.
+The school has an open door policy; please refer to the policy in the handbook regarding visitations.
 We take our responsibilities very seriously and sincerely care about the emotional, intellectual and physical well-being of all of our children.
 Suggestions are welcome.
 There are a variety of ways to get involved at the school.
 Watch for special notices and sign-ups.
 You can start by becoming an active member in the Parent Teacher Student Association (PTSA).